1217968689

 Target

-The Covid-19 emergency has shown how support and assistance networks are even more important in Italy today for combating the solitude and isolation of the most vulnerable categories of society, such as the elderly.
-In the cities selected, the estimate count of people over 70s was: 1,091,258 over-70s in the three aforementioned cities: 256,391 in Milan, 138,608 in Naples and as many as 696,259 in Rome.
-Around 5% of these, over 54,000 people, are on the breadline and in danger of being unable to provide for themselves any longer.
-Some live in institutions or nursing homes, others live with their families and are dependent on social services.
-Many pensioners in poverty live in solitude: in particular, 35% of over-70s live alone (or with their spouse) in their own home and have no support network to fall back on.
-The “Non siete soli” project is focused exactly on them.
+In the cities selected, the estimate count of people over 70 was 1,091,258: 256,391 in Milan, 138,608 in Naples and as many as 696,259 in Rome.
+Around 50% of these, over 544,000 people, were estimated to be living in poverty and in danger of being unable to provide for themselves.
+Some lived in institutions or nursing homes, others lived with their families and were dependent on social services.
+Many elderly in poverty lived in solitude.
+The “Non siete soli” project focused on them.

 Objectives

-The initiative had two goals:
+The initiative had a dual goal:

 • to facilitate the creation of support networks for vulnerable and isolated pensioners with actions and gradual processes designed to improve their standard of living by providing them with comprehensive information on existing social services and opportunities.